bcbraga/SSAP/instances/synthetic/README.md

 ### Files

 - **`grafo.txt`**
   Contains the edge list for each instance.
-Each line includes the instance ID, the list of edges (student conflicts), and the repetition index.
+Each line includes the instance ID, the list of edges (student conflicts), and the repetition index (0–4) corresponding to one of five instances generated under the same configuration.

 - **`grafo_atras.txt`**
-  Lists students who should be seated in the back rows (e.g., personal preference or behavioral considerations).
+  Lists students who should be seated in the back rows.

+- **`grafo_frente.txt`**
+  Lists students who should be seated in the front rows.

 - **`grafo_info.txt`**
-  Summarizes the graph properties: instance ID, total students, percentage of students in conflict, percentage of edges created, number of conflict nodes and edges, graph density, and average degree.
+  Summarizes the graph properties: instance ID, total number of students, percentage of students involved in conflicts, percentage of edges created, number of conflict nodes and edges, graph density, and average degree.
+Also includes the repetition index (0–4), corresponding to one of five instances generated under the same configuration.

 - **`grafo_vet.txt`**
-  Describes the physical layout of the classroom with a vector showing the number of seats per row (i.e., desks per line).
+  Describes the physical layout of the classroom with a vector showing the number of seats per row (i.e., desks per row).

-- **`grafo_frente.txt`**
-  Lists students who should be seated in the front rows (e.g., based on pedagogical needs).

 Each file shares a consistent instance ID so they can be easily cross-referenced.